rashmishreev/the-data-repository/data-science-python/SQL/SQL-notes.md

    2. COUNT(*): Counts records in a field. | `Note: Includes missing-values`

 2. DISTINCT: Selects all the unique values from a field
 3. COUNT(DISTINCT field_name): Counts the number of unique values in a field
+   - COUNT() `does not return the count of distinct values by default`; it counts all non-NULL values.
+To count distinct values, COUNT(DISTINCT column_name) should be used.
+4. SUM() returns the summation of all non-NULL values.
+5. AVG() does not return the average of distinct values by default.
+It returns the average of all non-NULL values unless DISTINCT is specified.
+6. MAX() returns the maximum value for the specified column.

 <details>